florsu/README-generator/README.md

 <a name="description"></a>
 ## Description
- A node.js application that uses user input from inquirer to populate a README.md file for user repository.
+ This is a node.js application that uses user input from inquirer to populate a README.md file for user repository.

 <a name="toc"></a>
 ## Table of Contents